sasasim/redux-boilerplate/README.md

 ## Questions

 1. Should we rather prefer React classes over stateless-functions?
 At the moment, there's no performance benefit when using stateless functions and in fact, statelss function does not even implement pure rendering, therefore the only option to use `shouldComponentUpdate` is to wrap the stateless function into stateful component

+2. Is the flat directory structure good fit for large projects?
+Does it scale well?
+Should we somehow namespace it at some point?

+3. Do we want to use `index.js` filenames?